pnts/methodandmatter/source/words-make-worlds/a-few-thoughts-on-leadership.html.md

 ---
 description: Old certainties are crumbling and no one really has the answers.
-So what do we do?
-We turn inward, find what's ours to do, and do it together.
+Finding our way through this requires both deeply personal work as well as attunement to the collective.
 keywords: leadership, organizations, futures
 image: "og/og-words-make-worlds.png"